A former refugee joins the Arizona police force

 Most of all, he has an amazing ability to communicate.
 About 75% of the Phoenix police department is white and speaks English.
 In contrast, Dosseh is part of the 4% of officers in the department who are of African descent.
 What’s more, Dosseh speaks seven languages.
 He even sometimes assists official translators, who mostly speak Spanish and sometimes Hindi, Vietnamese, and Hungarian.
 Dosseh is also known in the Arizona police force for his ability to de-escalate volatile situations.

-His kindness and communication skills help Germaine Dosseh interact seamlessly with a variety of individuals.
+His kindness and communication skills help Germaine Dosseh interact seamlessly with a variety of individuals in his work with the Arizona police.

 On his days off from the Arizona police department, Dosseh speaks at churches and community centers.
 He teaches refugees, telling them about his story and how they too can succeed in America.
 Dosseh never dreamed of working with the Arizona police.
 In fact, he didn’t even know where America was.
 Today, Dosseh calls America home and patrols the streets of Phoenix like his own backyard.